ROCm/MIVisionX/tests/amd_migraphx_test/runMIGraphXTests/README.md

 * This script is used for testing multiple onnx models using ```amdMIGraphXnode``` node extension for inference.
 * The script takes one image for some of the models which use an imagenet dataset and one image for the mnist model.
 * Models tested in this script (needed as input).
 All models can be found [here](https://github.com/onnx/models).
-  1. mnist
-  2. resnet50
+  1. resnet50
-  3. googlenet
+  2. googlenet
-  4. alexnet
+  3. alexnet
-  5. densenet
+  4. densenet
-  6. squeezenet
+  5. squeezenet
-  7. vgg19
+  6. vgg19
 * Test one or more of the models by specifying the paths to the models which need testing.
 * Tests batch sizes from 1-N (N specified by user)
 * Currently only mode 1 -- runs ONNX models